xxnuo/MTranCode/README.md

   > - Requires pre-installation of the GitHub Copilot Chat extension and authorization.
   > - For GitHub Copilot users, translation is currently supported in the Chat box, but not for comments, text, etc.

 This extension extends GitHub Copilot by enabling translations in the Chat box using Copilot's AI model.
-The target language is set by CommentTranslate.
+The target language is set by MTranCode.
 Select text in the Editor and send it to GitHub Copilot Chat for quick translation using commands.
 ![copilot](./doc/image/copilot.gif)

 ## Useful Commands